LiYiMingM/PKU-MVHumans/README.md

 Peking University reserves the right to terminate your access to the Dataset at any time.

 ## License
-The HiFi-MVHumans dataset is released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+The PKU-MVHumans dataset is released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Contact
 - Xiaoyun Zheng (zyun_z@stu.pku.edu.cn)